logzio/logz-docs/_source/user-guide/alerts/regex-filter.md

 ### Example for regex filters

+When creating a regex filter, you need to take into account **all of the characters** proceeding the one you're trying to filter.
+{:.info-box.note}

 The custom output will display the data that is matched in the capture group(s) of the regular expression.